-- 1. Log into your access point management page (see "Access your access point management page" on page 8). - 2.
+- 1. Log into your access point management page (see "Access your access point management page" on page 7). - 2.
 Click on Wireless and click on Site Survey. - 3.
-Search for your wireless network to connect in the wireless network list.
+Search for your wireless network to extend or repeat in the wireless network list.
 In the Select column, click the radio button to select your wireless network.